75 Holiday Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Google

-Answer: Vespa
+Answer: Elmo

 5. According to the song, when Peter Cottontail comes hoppin’ down the bunny trail, hippity-hoppity, what springtime holiday is on its way?